BT

 Uber uses Presto, an open-source distributed SQL query engine, to provide analytics across several data sources, including Apache Hive, Apache Pinot, MySQL, and Apache Kafka.
 To improve its performance, Uber engineers explored the advantages of dealing with quick queries, a.k.a. express queries, in a specific way and found they could improve both Presto utilization and response times.

-Express queries, i.e. queries that execute in under two minutes, amounted to about half the total queries Uber analytics process.
+Express queries, i.e., those that are executed in under two minutes, amounted to about half the Uber analytics process queries.
 Engineers at Uber found out that handling them just as the rest of queries caused underutilization and high latency due to them being throttled to avoid overloading the system.

 To prevent express queries from being throttled, the first step was to predict when an incoming query is an express queries.
 Uber engineers based this prediction on historical data where each query was assigned an exact fingerprint, that is, a unique hash calculated after removing comments, whitespaces, and any literal values.